shivang-16/Infinity_Social_Media.api/README.md

 To run and deploy the backend successfully, you need to configure the following environment variables based on your deployment environment (Development, Preview, Production):

 - **FRONTEND_URL:** The URL of the frontend application that will communicate with this backend.
 For example, during development, use "http://localhost:3000," and when you deploy your frontend, update this variable with the actual frontend URL.
+- **MONGO_URI:** `<your MongoDB uri here>` The URI to connect to your MongoDB database, where user and post data are stored.
+Since I've used MongoDB in this project, make sure to replace with your actual MongoDB Atlas connection string.
 - **CLOUDINARY_API_KEY:** Your Cloudinary API key for handling image and video uploads.
 - **CLOUDINARY_API_SECRET:** Your Cloudinary API secret for secure access to the Cloudinary service.
 - **CLOUDINARY_CLOUD_NAME:** Your Cloudinary cloud name, identifying your Cloudinary account.